sansyrox/kasper_music_player/README.md

 [(Back to contents👆🏻)](#contents)

 * Currently this is a Flask Backend
-* React Frontend (expected) repo.
+* React Frontend.
+* Native Swift for IOS App
-* For Storing Data , a JSON file will be used as of now.
+* For Storing Data , Firebase will be used.

 <p align="center"> Made with ❤ by <a href="https://github.com/stealthanthrax">Sanskar Jethi</a></p>